 Ho Chi Minh City (Saigon) is the largest city in Vietnam.
 The economy of Ho Chi Minh City covers different fields, from mining, seafood processing, agriculture, construction to tourism, finance, industry, trading.
 It is regarded as the economic centre in Vietnam as it accounts for a high proportion of Vietnam's economy.
 Vietnam is in South Eastern Asia, bordering the Gulf of Thailand, Gulf of Tonkin, and South China Sea, alongside China, Laos, and Cambodia.
 The climate is tropical in the south and monsoonal in the north with a hot, rainy season (May to September) and a warm, dry season (October to March).
 The official language is Vietnamese.
 French and Chinese are also spoken.
 Young people are more likely to be able to speak English and proficiency is generally better in southern Vietnam than in the north.
 The main religion is Buddhism.
 The economy of Vietnam is a developing mixed economy.
 Over the past 20 years, Vietnam has made a shift from a centrally planned economy to a Socialist-oriented market economy.
 The economy has experienced rapid growth.
 Vietnam is in transition from a planned economy to a market-oriented mixed economy.
 Expatriate business dress is generally smart casual.
 Suits are only worn for formal official meetings.
 The security risk for expatriates in Vietnam is low.
 Risks include theft, particularly in tourist areas, bars and crowded locations, and surveillance by security personnel.
 The currency of Vietnam is the Vietnamese Dong (VND).
 US dollars are also accepted.
 Credit cards are increasingly accepted.
 ATMs are widely available in major cities and tourist areas.
 Medical facilities are generally adequate within cities for routine treatment.
 Serious or complex medical treatment may require evacuation which can be expensive.
 Cases of dengue fever and bird flu reported.
-The population of Ho Chi Minh City is 13 Million (Metro) (2018 est.), while the inflation rate (CPI) is 3.86% for Vietnam as at May 2018.
-For a single Expat, the personal income tax rate in Vietnam is progressive up to 35%.
+The population of Ho Chi Minh City is 13 Million (Metro) (2019 est.), while the inflation rate (CPI) is 2.16% for Vietnam as at June 2019.
+Xpatulator Hypothetical Tax for Vietnam is based on the current personal income tax rates which are progressive up to 35%.

 Cost Of Living